aws/firelens-datajet/README-stability-setup.md

 **Infrastructure:**
 - VPC with 2 public subnets and security group
-- ECR repositories (datajet, mock-mountebank)
+- ECR repositories (datajet, mock-mountebank) - Optional to created using cloudformation
 - S3 buckets for test artifacts
 - IAM roles for ECS task execution
 - CodeBuild project